Summits & Skills 4000m

 Tuesday

-An early start to climb one of the peaks above the Moiry hut, normally the Pointe de Bricola (3658m).
-The Moiry glacier and approach provides an excellent opportunity to practice glacial travel, route planning around glacial hazards and terrain to learn moving together rope techniques.
-From the summit, we descend back onto the upper Moiry glacier where there is an excellent spot to stop and learn the basics of building safe snow anchors and practice crevasse rescue techniques.
-We return to the Moiry hut late afternoon, for a second night.
+We have an early start to climb the ‘Testa del Ruitor’ which is the highest mountain in the region (3,486m).
+The Ruitor Glacier and approach provides an excellent opportunity to practice glacial travel, route planning around glacial hazards and mountain terrain to learn ‘short roping’ techniques.
+From the summit, we descend back onto the upper Ruitor Glacier where there is an excellent spot to stop and learn the basics of building safe snow anchors and practice crevasse rescue techniques.
+We return to the Rifugio Albert Deffeys late afternoon, for a second night.

 Wednesday

-Another early start and we head off to climb the Pigne de la Lé (3396m).
-The mixed climbing on the summit ridge provides excellent ground for practising those short roping and moving together techniques, and you may have the opportunity to lead the rope during the ascent and descent of the peak.
-From the summit, we descend back onto the Moiry glacier consolidating glacial travel techniques and rope work as we head back top the Moiry hut.
-We then descend from the hut and back to the parking and then drive down to the Rhone valley to Saas Grund where we spend the night in valley based accommodation.
+Another early start, and we head off to climb the Testa d’Assaly (3000m) which a lovely rocky summit on the NE edge of the Ruitor Glacier which provides excellent ground for practising those short roping and moving together techniques, and you may have the opportunity to lead the rope during the ascent and descent of this peak.
+From the summit, we descend back onto the Ruitor Glacier consolidating glacial travel techniques and rope work as we head back to the Rifugio Albert Deffeys.
+We then descend from the hut and back to the parking and then drive down to the Aosta valley and to Arvier, where we spend the night in valley-based accommodation.

 Thursday